-We realize we may be biased, but here at the AKC we never get tired of learning more about dogs, whether it’s a new study on canine behavior, a statistic from the AKC’s database, or even just cool facts about a dog’s impressive physical and mental abilities.
+Here at the AKC, we never get tired of learning more about dogs, whether it’s a new study on canine behavior, a statistic from our database, or even just cool facts about a dog’s impressive physical and mental abilities.
 You may know some of these already, and others may be more of a “wait, really?” situation, but we think you’ll find all of them entertaining.
 Check out these 30 fun dog facts.

 2. A dog’s nose print is unique, much like a person’s fingerprint.

-3. Forty-five percent of U.S. dogs sleep in their owner’s bed.
+3. Forty-five percent of U.S. dogs sleep in their owner’s beds.

 4. Speaking of sleeping … all dogs dream, but puppies and senior dogs dream more frequently than adult dogs.